 Supported hardware configurations and chipsets

-The Dolphin software suite is written to be very portable and supports a variety of PCI Express switches and bridges from Microsemi, IDT and PLX/Avago as well as the built in Intel NTB available with some Intel CPUs.
+The Dolphin software suite is written to be very portable and supports a variety of PCI Express NTB switches from Microsemi, IDT and PLX/Broadcom as well as the built in Intel NTB functionality available with some Intel CPUs.
 The software is normally a bundle with Dolphin PCI Express hardware products, but can also be licensed by OEMs designing their own hardware.

 The software supports setting up direct NTB to NTB connections, switched topologies and multi-port topologies.